River Darent, two castles and a Roman villa

 - Turn right and go along the ridge on the broad grassy permissive bridleway, soon taking the left fork at a Y-junction, your direction 210°.
 In 200 metres, with a bench seat on your right, the path goes between hedges.
-In another 100 metres turn left downhill on a car-wide track, between hedges and trees, in 200 metres reaching Lullingstone Park Visitor Centre (which has a café).
+In another 100 metres, as the path swings left, turn left downhill on a car-wide track, between hedges and trees, in 200 metres reaching Lullingstone Park Visitor Centre (which has a café).

 - Coming out of the Visitor Centre, turn right through the car parking area, go past the Acorn Adventure Play area and turn right onto a gravel path which swings down to the right to a bridge.
 Just before the bridge (which you do NOT cross), turn left onto an attractive riverside path, along the river bank with the water on your right-hand side.
 In 600 metres, by a weir in the river to your right, go through a wooden kissing gate and continue straight on towards the gatehouse of Lullingstone Castle.

-- Beyond the castle, continue straight on, still northwards, on a tarmac lane.
-In 600 metres or so, you come to a large, steel clad shed on your left-hand side which houses Lullingstone Roman Villa.
+- Walk past the front of the gatehouse and haed along the drive, with car parking spaces on your right.
+Now continue ahead, northwards, on a tarmac lane.
+In 600 metres or so, you come to a khaki coloured large, steel clad shed on your left-hand side which houses Lullingstone Roman Villa.

 - [*] You can shorten the walk by 1.2km at this point by turning right to cross the river on a bridge to the left of the car park.
 In 600 metres this private road – which is also a public footpath – comes to a T-junction with the A225, where you turn left.
 In 300 metres you go under the railway bridge and turn sharp right to reach the station.

-- To complete the full walk, continue northwards on the car road.
+- To continue on the main walk without taking the detour to Eagle Heights, keep ahead on the car road.
 In 600 metres you go under Eynsford Rail Viaduct (built in the nineteenth century with bricks made in Brick Field, just above the east bank of the river) and go straight on, with the river still on your right-hand side.

 - After the road curves to the right, keep straight on, signposted Eynsford, at the junction with Sparepenny Lane.
 In a further 200 metres you come to the Plough pub on your left-hand side (the suggested pub stop for tea).
 Continuing along the road, go over the bridge by the ford, where you have the Riverside Tea Room on your left (the suggested tea room stop for tea)- and head up to the main road (Note: for walkers wearing leather boots, the ford to the right of the bridge makes for an excellent boot wash).